mayankpiplodiya/DA-elevate-labs/Task4/Readme.md

 By joining products with categories and orders, the project identifies which categories generate the highest and lowest revenue.

 Strategic Impact: High-performing categories can receive more investment, while low-performing categories can be re-evaluated for pricing, bundling, or discontinuation.

+"The final revenue output shows that sales are highly concentrated among a few top products, while many products contribute minimally, highlighting the need for focused inventory, pricing, and marketing strategies.”